-- (1) Deck Runs in Continuous Line If the tonnage deck runs in a continuous line from stem to stern, the line of the tonnage deck is the longitudinal line at the underside of the tonnage deck. - (2) Deck Runs at Different Levels If the tonnage deck runs at different levels from stem to stern, the line of the tonnage deck is the longitudinal line of the underside of the lowest portion of that deck parallel with the upper portions of that deck.
-Spaces between the line of the tonnage deck and the higher portions of that deck are not included in under-deck tonnage; rather, they are included in the between-deck tonnage.
+- (1) Deck Runs in Continuous Line Longitudinally If the tonnage deck runs in a continuous line from stem to stern, the line of the tonnage deck is the longitudinal line at the underside of the tonnage deck. - (2) Deck Runs at Different Levels Longitudinally If the tonnage deck runs at different levels from stem to stern (i.e., longitudinally stepped), the line of the tonnage deck is the longitudinal line of the underside of the lowest portion (i.e., lowest longitudinal step) of that deck parallel with the upper portions of that deck.
+A longitudinal step being used as the basis for establishing the line of tonnage deck must have a length of at least 3 feet in the direction of the vessel's longitudinal axis extending across the full breadth of the vessel at the location of the step.
+Deck discontinuities that are ignored when establishing which deck is the tonnage deck are similarly ignored when establishing the vertical location of the line of the tonnage deck.
+NOTE: Spaces between the line of the tonnage deck and the higher portions of that deck are not included in under-deck tonnage; rather, they are included in the between-deck or superstructure tonnage, as appropriate.